Design: Taking Ideas to Market

-2. Lynne Cadenhead, CEO, Bio ID Security & Chairman of Women's Enterprise Scotland
+2. Lynne Cadenhead, Nano-lit Technologies & Chairman of Women's Enterprise Scotland

-A serial entrepreneur, Lynne has over 18 years investment experience, investing in, mentoring and nurturing a range of early stage technology and retail companies throughout the UK.
-She has worked with a wide portfolio of technology companies – from pharmaceuticals and polymers, to prosthetics and optics – in a variety of Director, Chief Executive, fundraiser and advisor/mentor roles and has also managed two early stage technology venture capital funds, served on over 30 boards and started up her own games company.
+A serial entrepreneur, Lynne has over 20 years investment experience, investing in, mentoring and nurturing a range of early stage technology and retail companies throughout the UK.
+She has worked with a wide portfolio of technology companies – from pharmaceuticals and polymers, to prosthetics and optics – and has also managed two early stage technology venture capital funds, served on over 30 boards and started up her own games company.

-More recently Lynne become the CEO of a start up company developing unique biometric security software which fuses advanced biometrics and AES256 encryption to create the world’s first Person to Person Secure Email Tunnel.
-Creating secure global email communications both internally and with external third parties and with a variety of applications in defence, finance and healthcare.
+Currently Lynne is the CEO of a start-up company developing unique biometric security software which fuses advanced biometrics and AES256 encryption to create the world’s first Person to Person (P2P) Secure Email Tunnel.
+Simple, safe, secure global email communications with applications in defence, finance and healthcare.